 Professor and school rating sites

-There are some educational rating sites on the internet such as Rate My Professor.
+There are some educational rating sites on the internet such as Rate My Professors.
 This type of site allows students to rate their experience with teachers and schools.
 Unless someone posts something slanderous about you, there’s not much that can be done about these sites.
 But, it is good to be aware that they exist and may contain information that you did not necessarily want on the internet.

 Some schools provide each teacher or each class with a website to use for course material.
 Using this page is probably the best solution for privacy since it’s wholly separated from your personal life and contained with the hierarchy of the school network.